On the nature of screening in Voorn-Overbeek type theories: Discussion and conclusions

 \section{Discussion and conclusions}

-The Debye-H\" uckel electrostatic correlation free energy that enters the Voorn-Overbeek type theories is a function of the screening length of the system and because the system is considered in the bulk, the homogeneity eliminates any other mean-field contribution(s) to electrostatics.
-The main assumption in writing down the Debye screening length of the system is usually to assume that the polyions act as point particles and that the standard Debye length, depending inversely on the square root of the sum of charge-weighted volume fractions, then properly describes the simple ion as well as the polyion screening.
+{The Debye-H\" uckel electrostatic correlation (fluctuation) free energy that enters the Voorn-Overbeek type theories is the only electrostatic contribution to the free energy because the system is considered in the bulk and the homogeneity eliminates any other mean-field electrostastic contribution(s).
+The fluctuational part of electrostatics, usually calculated in some variant of the one-loop approximation, depends on the screening length which was identified as the standard Debye screening length, based on the assumption that the polyions act as point particles and that the conformational degrees of freedom do not contribute to screening, so that the simple ions as well as the polyions contribute proportionately to the screening.
+The major assumptions inherent in this approach are the point particle approximation for the polyions and omission of the conformational fluctuations of the polyions, both of which have been discussed and generalized by many later developments (for a recent review see \cite{Sing2020}).}

-In this work, which is otherwise well within the Voorn-Overbeek paradigm, we have challenged only this particular assumption and derived a screening length, which is consistent with whatever general form of the model free energy one chooses to work with, not being contingent on the specific ideal gas entropy as assumed in the Debye-H\" uckel theory.
-In general we found that the inverse screening length dependence on the volume fractions of the components is much more complicated then implied by the Debye screening length, yielding an overall larger screening length.
-This should have some consequences also on the liquid-liquid phase separation that depends on the form of the screening length in the Voorn-Overbeek-type theories.

-In order to derive the proper screening length it is important, first to derive its general form valid for any free energy model that takes into account the electrostatic interactions, and not only the screening length within the Debye-H\" uckel approximation based on ideal gas ion entropy; second, one needs to find the form of the correlation free energy that would follow from this free energy, if one includes the fluctuations around the mean field solution, and lastly one needs to evaluate the screening length for the different free energy models.
-While this methodology is general, and was applied to the case of an asymmetric lattice gas before \cite{maggs2016}, we specifically investigate the consequences in the confines of the Voorn-Overbeek theories.